prestodb/presto/presto-docs/src/main/sphinx/optimizer/cost-based-optimizations.rst

  * ``BROADCAST`` - broadcast join distribution is used for all joins
  * ``PARTITIONED`` - partitioned join distribution is used for all join

+Presto may flip the hash and probe sides of the join based on known statistics at optimization time.
+In some cases this may be undesirable.
+To prevent the hash and probe side from being flipped you can set ``optimizer.size-based-join-flipping-enabled`` coordinator property or ``optimizer_size_based_join_flipping_enabled`` session property to ``false``.

 Capping replicated table size
 -----------------------------